Build Motivation and Fitness by Creating Your Own Running Adventure

 The strength work doesn’t need to take long.

 And it yields a great benefit for your endurance, overall strength, plus strength training helps with kick-starting weight loss if that’s something you’re interested in.

 Be Easy on Yourself

 How to train for your own event?
 It takes time.

 Your body needs to adapt, and that adaptation can take some time, depending on your past fitness.

-The best way to adapt, especially when you’re starting, is to keep a schedule.
-For example, on Tuesdays, we run.
-On Wednesdays, we strength train.
-On Fridays, we do yoga.
+The best way to adapt, especially when you’re starting, is to keep a training plan.

 Whatever works for you.